 Setting up your rabbit area outdoors allows your rabbits to live a more natural life with lots of room to run and dig.
 But it’s very important to take precautions to keep your bunnies safe and comfortable.
 Let’s take a look at the basics for a good rabbit space.

 There should be a space with solid walls that is enclosed where they can “hide”.
 If the hutch is all wire with no private space, your rabbit is going to feel very exposed, especially when it’s dark.
 Rabbits in the wild live in cozy, underground burrows.
 Without their safe space, they will be stressed and will probably have a hard time sleeping.
-It will also provide a place for them to escape the weather.
+The enclosed space will provide a place for them to escape the weather.
 Make the enclosed space cozy with deep hay or straw to snuggle in or even add some old blankets or a cat bed.

 At least some of the floor should be solid.
 Many people like to install wire floors in their rabbit hutch so the poop can fall through the holes to keep the hutch clean.
 That is great for the human caretakers, but isn’t great for the rabbit’s feet.
 When rabbits walk on wire, it puts pressure unevenly on their pads and makes them carry their weight awkwardly even when resting on all fours.
 This can lead to sore hocks, and left untreated could cause a deadly infection.
 Click here to read more about sore hocks.